awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-monitor.md

 ## Viewing the automatically retried AWS Batch jobs

+{{% notice note %}}
+You should wait a few minutes after running the FIS experiment from the previous step before you run this command, to give the AWS FIS experiment time to interrupt a host.
+The script loops through all of the rendering job's tasks to show you the results.
+If you do not see attempt counts greater than `1` in the results, wait a few minutes and rerun the script.
+{{% /notice %}}

 By running this script in your Cloud9 shell, you can see the individual render jobs and where there were multiple attempts due to the Spot interruption signal:

 ```